 What utilities are included in the rent?

 The rent includes all utilities including cable and internet.
-It also includes use of building amenities such as Wi-Fi, an exercise room, a game room, access to a free laundry room, Frisbee golf course and access to various programs and events hosted throughout the semester.
+It also includes the use of building amenities such as Wi-Fi, an exercise room, a game room, access to a free laundry room, Frisbee golf course and access to various programs and events hosted throughout the semester.

-How does Cable and Internet access work?
+How does cable and internet access work?

 There is high speed Wi-Fi internet access throughout the facility and there is cable TV service provided in each suite as well.
 Be sure to bring your own Ethernet and co-axle cables.